 Through our creation of the City of Literature designation we are now the founder in a network of 53 Cities of Literature.
 We have directly assisted sixteen in becoming so and we use the designation to promote Edinburgh internationally as a city of outstanding literary excellence to encourage tourism and creative collaboration.
 Through our UNESCO network, arts organisations and literature professionals gain from international opportunities for professional development and collaboration.

 To Write Home About

 In 2014, to mark the 10th anniversary of our UNESCO City of Literature designation we launched Great Scott! and covered the floors, walls and windows of Edinburgh’s Waverley Station - the only railway station in the world named after a novel - with the wit and wisdom of the writer of that book, Sir Walter Scott.
 The project also marked the 200th anniversary of the publication of Waverley and the opening of the Borders railway line.
 Great Scott! won The City Award 2014 from Creative Edinburgh, which recognises an outstanding creative contribution to the city.
-The public response to the installation was so positive that the station owners are maintaining the installation presenting that work daily to an annual footfall of 23 million people at the station.
+The public response to the installation was so positive that the station owners have preserved the installation, presenting that work daily to an annual footfall of 23 million people at the train station.